yugabyte/yugabyte-db/docs/content/latest/yugabyte-cloud/cloud-quickstart/cloud-build-apps/cloud-add-ip.md

 1. Click **Detect and add my IP to this list** to add your own IP address.
 1. Click **Save**.

-The allow list takes up to 30 seconds to become active
+The allow list takes up to 30 seconds to become active.

 ## Learn more